Chair Yoga Poses

 Chair Lateral Stretch

-• Sit upright close to the chair’s front edge.
+• To relax your spine, sit closer to the chair’s front edge.

-• For support, place your left hand on your left thigh or the chair seat.
+• For support, place your left hand on the chair’s side or seat.

-• Afterwards Raise your right arm throughout your head and bend it slightly to the left.
+• Breathe out and bend slightly to the left, extending your right arm over your head and toward the left.

 • Then return to your neutral position.